ProteinsWebTeam/interpro-docs/docs/protein_viewer.rst

   Tooltip example.

+4. Residues annotations are provided by the CDD, SFLD and PIRSR databases.

-4. On the :ref:`protein_page`, clicking on the **Fetch conservation** button, will display the conservation information based on the PANTHER signatures.
+5. On the :ref:`protein_page`, clicking on the **Fetch conservation** button, will display the conservation information based on the PANTHER signatures.
 The conservation scores are generated using the following process:

 - The HMM model from the PANTHER database is run against the SwissProt database using hmmsearch, generating an HMM profile and a :ref:`logo <signature>` (graphical representation of the amino acid conservation).